indeliblelabs/indelible.github.io/pages/create-a-collection/index.md

 ## Immutable Attributes

-THESE ATTRIBUTES CAN NOT EVER BE CHANGED AFTER DEPLOY:
+**THESE ATTRIBUTES CAN'T EVER BE CHANGED AFTER DEPLOY.** Make sure these are exactly how you want them before deploying:
 - Max Supply
 - Mint Price (For Public Mint)
 - Recipients (including charity organizations)